reysmerwvr/laravel-spanish-docs/queries.md

                 ->select('users.*', 'contacts.phone', 'orders.price')
                 ->get();

-#### Cláusula Left Join
+#### Left Join Clause

-Si prefieres ejecutar un "left join" en vez de un "inner join", usa el método `leftJoin`.
-El método `LeftJoin` tiene la misma forma de uso de los argumentos que el método `join`:
+If you would like to perform a "left join" instead of an "inner join", use the `leftJoin` method.
+The `leftJoin` method has the same signature as the `join` method:

     $users = DB::table('users')
                 ->leftJoin('posts', 'users.id', '=', 'posts.user_id')
                 ->get();

-#### Cláusula Cross Join
+#### Cross Join Clause

-Para ejecutar un cláusula "cross join" usa el método `crossJoin` con el nombre de la tabla a la que deseas hacerle un cross join.
-Los cross join generan un producto cartesiano entre la primera tabla y la tabla juntada:
+To perform a "cross join" use the `crossJoin` method with the name of the table you wish to cross join to.
+Cross joins generate a cartesian product between the first table and the joined table:

     $users = DB::table('sizes')
                 ->crossJoin('colours')
                 ->get();

-#### Cláusulas de Join Avanzadas
+#### Advanced Join Clauses

-También puedes especificar cláusulas join más avanzadas.
-Para empezar, pasa una función `Closure` como el segundo argumento dentro del método `join`.
-La `Closure` recibirá un objeto `JoinClause` el cual permitirá que especifiques restricciones en la cláusula `join`:
+You may also specify more advanced join clauses.
+To get started, pass a `Closure` as the second argument into the `join` method.
+The `Closure` will receive a `JoinClause` object which allows you to specify constraints on the `join` clause:

     DB::table('users')
             ->join('contacts', function ($join) {